A Summary of Our First Five Road Trips

 Port St. Lucie RV Resort, FL, 9/17-21/2013

-StLucieRVresort (2)This trip was our “maiden” voyage in our new 5th Wheel RV!
+This trip was our “maiden” voyage in our new 5th Wheel RV!
 We picked a campground within about two hours of our home, “just in case” and an easy drive.
 It was so easy, Bill said I should have driven part of the way!
 Our rig handled great, but Bill still had to figure out how to back into a site!
 We had asked for a “pull through” but once we were there, it wasn’t such a good site.
 So they moved us to one they thought he could easily back into.
 People can’t help but watch and gawk a little, especially when they know you are brand new!
 So one man watched for a little while and once Bill was in, he ran over and asked if he wanted some advice!
 Bill promptly said, “NO!”
 It must have been 90 degrees out, summer time in Florida and in-spite of the easy drive, he was covered in sweat – from nerves!
 He acted like he didn’t hear the “NO” and proceeded to give Bill a few tips!

-First, I do want to give a quick “pros and cons” of this resort.
+First, I want to give a quick “pros and cons” of this resort.
 Pros: We will visit it again!
-Pros: location was ideal for the beach (6 miles); the resort was clean and well-maintained.
+The location was ideal for the beach (6 miles); the resort was clean and well-maintained.
 Cons: Location, 6 miles is really a bit far!
 We wished we could walk to the beach from our “beach” resort; it really wasn’t in the best location with a lot of additional amenities close by as we had to drive a bit to shop (but it really wasn’t that bad); the swimming pool was really small and not always open; very small resort and one thing we like is to be able to have a pleasant mile or two walk around ideal resorts.

 If you know us, you know we love the beach!
 So we spent the days at Jensen Beach and one day, toured the Elliot Museum in Stuart, also close to the Resort.
 Here are a few pictures of the beach: